-Next step is to check whether if you have lots of unwanted trunks registered on PBX, as this can cause bandwidth utilization.
+Next step is to check whether you have lots of unwanted SIP Trunks registered on PBX, as this can cause bandwidth utilization.
 Remove any SIP Trunk that you don’t need.

-Next thing could be with Jitter buffer.You can enable jitter buffer to avoid this issue.
-For enabling jitter buffer got /etc/asterisk/sip.conf
+Another contributing factor could be Jitter buffer.You can enable jitter buffer to avoid this issue.
+For enabling jitter buffer go to

 and search for jenable and jbforce and uncomment the below parameters.

 If still you are facing issues take a tcpdump of rtp ports and send to us.

 tcpdump -i etho -p portrange 10000-20000 > rtpcap.pcap

 and send this pcap file to email@example.com

 How to limit number of calls in Asterisk?Limit number of simultaneous calls on Asterisk based SIP Trunk.
 If you want to limit the number calls for your SIP peer or friend in Asterisk use call-limit in your trunk configuration.
 Create a trunk: trunkname type=peer...read more

 Asterisk time based routing.
 This is a very common requirement that route the calls to Voice-mail after office hours.
 Or you can transfer the calls to your cell phone after certain time say 6:00pm.
 In Asterisk you can also control the call location based on time and...read more

 Find most frequently use asterisk commands.
 This is simple cheat sheet to view what’s happening inside your asterisk server.
 You can see how many calls, how many users who is communicating with your system.read more